my-microfrontend/create-my-microfrontend/README.md

 ```

 <span><b>SRC_COMPONENT_EXPOSE</b></span>
 <p>To call the place where the js file is stored that will be remote by other apps, for file calling must be prefixed with "./" for example "./src/components/Navbar".
-And this can be more than one file to be remote, by simply adding the prefix _1, _2 and so on. <b style="color: orange">Mandatory if you want to expose component</b></p>
+And this can be more than one file to be remote, by simply adding the prefix _1, _2 and so on. <b>Mandatory if you want to expose component</b></p>
 <span>For example:</span>

 ```